Jtfinlay/ippetad.github.io/source/_posts/2014-04-11-pokemon-irl.md

 ## ArcGIS

 [ArcGIS](http://www.arcgis.com) is a mapping platform for Geographic Information Systems (GIS).
 I learned it originally through my work term at the provincial government.
-GIS platforms provide a similar service to Google Maps, except much more.
+GIS platforms provide a similar service to Google Maps, where you interact with digital maps, but they provide much more depth and control.
 Instead of having a just shape imagery or satellite imagery, such as you would have on Google Maps or Bing, you can overlay as many different layers as you want.
-There are layers with just foresty information, landmarks, mines, rivers, and more.
+There are layers with foresty information, landmarks, mines, rivers, and more.

 {% img /images/posts/2014-04-11-pokemon-irl/google_maps.jpg %}

+GIS platforms can also provide 3D modelling tools and more advanced plug-ins, but this is out of scope of the project.

 There are a variety of different (and cheaper) [alternatives](http://en.wikipedia.org/wiki/List_of_geographic_information_systems_software#Notable_commercial_or_proprietary_GIS_software) to ArcGIS, though Esri's service provides a lot of useful features, foremost being .NET libraries and an integrated Python console.
 I found a few open source GIS programs, though I haven't had the opportunity to work with them.

-To make the geolocation queries quick, I used ArcGIS' Python package to merge all used layers into a single shapefile.
-From the result I performed a simple location query to see what feature was hit.
-With the data all in the proper projections, the API is very easy to work with -- though the process is slow when intersecting a whole province.
+To make the geolocation queries fast during runtime, I used ArcGIS' Python package to merge all used layers into a single shapefile.
+From the result I perform a quick location query to see what feature was hit.
+With the data all in the proper projections, the API is very easy to work with -- though building the formatted map is slow when intersecting a whole province.

 {% coderay lang:python %}
 # Cursors